 Elizabeth Bennett: Assistant Professor of International Affairs, Lewis & Clark College (Portland, Oregon).
-Dr. Bennett holds a PhD in political science from Brown University.
-She is published in the American Journal of Sociology and Globalizations and is the co-author of The Civic Imagination, an ethnography of activism and inequality in America.
-Dr. Bennett is co-editor of The Handbook of Research on Fair Trade and is working on a manuscript on the politics of governance in Fairtrade labeling.
-Please visit: ElizabethAnneBennett.com.
+Dr. Bennett has a PhD in political science from Brown University.
+She has published in several journals and edited volumes including the American Journal of Sociology, World Development, Sustainable Development, Globalizations, and the Social Enterprise Journal, co-authored The Civic Imagination, an ethnography of activism in America, and co-edited The Handbook of Research on Fair Trade.
+See: ElizabethAnneBennett.com.

 Michael Carolan: Professor and Chair of Sociology, CSU.
 Dr. Carolan’s research focuses on food production and consumption.
 He is actively engaged in debates surrounding such phenomena as food insecurity, social and environmental sustainability, and the constitution of “value”.
 His most recent books include The Real Cost of Cheap Food, Reclaiming Food Security, and Cheaponomics: The High Cost of Low Prices.
 To learn more about Dr. Carolan, please visit: www.michaelcarolan.com

 Maureen DeCoursey: Private Consultant.
 Ms. DeCoursey (MF, Yale University) is an expert in forest and natural-resource based sustainable development.
 She brings to CFAT senior-level programming and project management expertise from over 20 countries.
 Areas of expertise include environment-friendly rural development, small-medium enterprises, the natural products sector, non-timber forest products, fair and alternative trade, community-based conservation, protected areas, sustainable agriculture, and ecotourism.